Stephen L. Brusatte: Discovery of fossils

 Brusatte has discovered more than a dozen new species of vertebrate fossils.
 His breakthrough in the study of dinosaur fossils was while at the University of Chicago with Paul Sereno.
-Having discovered the skull, jaw and neck fossils of a 95-million-year-old theropod in the Elrhaz Formation of Niger in 1997, Sereno was looking for a competent student to analyse it.
+Having discovered the skull, jaw, and neck fossils of a 95-million-year-old theropod in the Elrhaz Formation of Niger in 1997, Sereno was looking for a competent student to analyse it.
 Brusatte took the opportunity in 2004, completed the project in 2005, and published his findings in 2007 with Sereno.
 The animal was found to be a new species of Carcharodontosaurus, which they named C. iguidensis.
 He estimated that the complete skull would be more than five feet long, one of the biggest skulls of a known carnivorous dinosaur.
 This was followed by the description of another new theropod from the Elrhaz Formation in January 2008, Kryptops palaios.
 Another significant discovery was from China in 2014.
-Alongside Chinese paleontologist Lü Junchang and others, Brusatte described a 66-million-year-old dinosaur, Qianzhousaurus sinensis, which was closely related to the famous T. rex.
+Alongside Chinese paleontologist Lü Junchang and others, Brusatte described a 66-million-year-old dinosaur, Qianzhousaurus sinensis, which was closely related to the T. rex.
 Due to its long snout, it was given the nickname "Pinocchio rex".

-In January 2015 his team announced the discovery of a marine reptile belonging to the Jurassic Period, around 170 million years ago.
+In January 2015, his team announced the discovery of a marine reptile belonging to the Jurassic Period, around 170 million years ago.
 The giant, long-nosed, fish-like animal, named Dearcmhara shawcrossi, was found on the Isle of Skye in Scotland.
 He warrants that the species is not ancestral to Nessie, the Scottish legendary marine animal, as popular media liked to hype, but is certainly the first "distinctly Scottish prehistoric marine reptile".

+Below is a list of taxa that Brusatte has contributed to naming:

-Documentary Appearances
+Documentary appearances

 Stephen Brusatte took part in several documentaries.
-In 2015 T. Rex Autopsy, a documentary produced by National Geographic Channel and aired on 7 June 2015.
-In 2016 he appeared in T-Rex: An Evolutionary Journey, produced by NHK.
+In 2015, he appeared in T. Rex Autopsy, a documentary produced by National Geographic Channel and aired on 7 June 2015.
+In 2016, he appeared in T-Rex: An Evolutionary Journey, produced by NHK.

-Movies
+Films

-In February 2020 Brusatte was hired as a member of the consulting team of paleontologists to work on Jurassic World Dominion.
+In February 2020, Brusatte was hired as a member of the consulting team of paleontologists to work on Jurassic World Dominion.
 The film included many feathered dinosaurs for the first time in a Jurassic Park movie.
 Brusatte reported that he had been extensively involved with the production team and that he made director Colin Trevorrow promise to include feathered dinosaurs in this installment of the franchise.
+Brusatte returned as a consultant on Jurassic World Rebirth.